Malvan: Culture

+Coconut, rice, and fish are prominent in Malvani cuisine.
+In the centre of town is a sacred fig tree.
+A fish-worker union has existed in Malvan since 1987, called Malvan Schramik Maachimar Sangh.

+An art form popular in the broader Konkan region known as Dashavataar (In Devnagari: दशावतार) is practiced in Malvan.
+Dashavataar is a play that depicts the 10 incarnations of Lord Vishnu (as in Hindu mythology), proceeding into the early hours of the morning.
+In 1958, Malvan was the site of Marathi Sahitya Sammelan, the conference on Marathi Literature.

 Wildlife Sanctuary

 The Malvan Marine Wildlife Sanctuary was declared on 13 April 1987, with a core zone of 3.182 km^{2} and buffer zone of 25.94 km^{2} (total area being 29.122 km^{2}).
 The core zone includes the Sindhudurg Fort, Padamged island and other submerged rocky structures.
 The northeastern border of the buffer zone is 50 m from the sea near Malvan port, while on the east it is a semi-circular sandy beach 500 m parallel to the shore of Malvan, in the south it is near Mandel rock, and in the west touches the Malvan rock.

-In India, there are very few places where scuba diving can be done and Malvan is one of them.
-Due to its relatively clear sea waters, Malvan serves as a perfect spot for scuba diving (done mostly with surface oxygen supply) and snorkeling.

-Near the outer walls of Sindhudurg fort live coral and colorful marine life under the sea are visible.
-The patch of coral reef at Tarkarli in Malwan is a smaller reef and in turn part of the wider patchy Ratnagiri coral reef, all of which are the inter-tidal living corals reef.

-Water sports

-There are various water sports options available throughout Malvan near seacoast at affordable rates.

-Tsunami Island (near Devbaug Beach) is a small island on the delta of Tarkarli River.
-This beach island also is the place to enjoy boat ride in the backwaters of Tarkarli River.
-This island is not formed due to tsunami waves, but due to this imaginary name it is a popular tourist destination for water sports where one can enjoy rides like Jet-Ski, Banana boat ride, Bumper boat, Kayaks, etc. Best time to visit tsunami island for water sports is during high tide when the small island is partially submerged under the water (till knee length).